 The Black Vogue Movement was created to promote diversity on and off the runway to reassure every Brown girl and boy that our culture is appropriate and influential in the fashion industry.
 Black Vogue means Black fashion, which is constantly appropriated.
 Our culture is marketed as something trendy.
 Black Vogue will always be timeless.

 How do you use fashion to promote change?

 I use fashion as a tool to seek equity in the fashion space.
 Fashion is more than clothes.
 It constructs classism, which plays a major role in our society.
 With my movement, I want us to not only have these conversations about appropriation but also strive to take action to make a difference.
 It starts with buying Black, embracing our culture and not settling for anything that disrespects our people.
 I’m not looking for fame, recognition or features.
 I genuinely want to help make a difference within our community.
 As a creative, this is my start.
 No one can tell you how to show up for your people.
 I encourage everyone to find what works for them and to stand up for what they believe in.

 What is the meaning behind Ghetto Until Proven Fashionable?

 Ghetto Until Proven Fashionable is a statement that sums up cultural appropriation.
 When Black people are expressive in the way they dress, we are constantly classified as ghetto.
-We are restricted in corporate offices from wearing locs, cornrows and even afros.
+We are restricted in corporate offices from wearing locks, cornrows and even Afros.
 However, when European designers use these looks on non-Black models, it is then praised for being “chic” or fashionable.
 The issue of cultural appropriation isn’t about dictating who can wear what, but when you insult people and then profit from it, we then have an issue.
 The truth of it all is that pop culture fantasizes Black culture for profit.